Staffordshire: Sport

 Port Vale, who like Stoke City play in Stoke-on-Trent, were formed in 1876 and became members of the Football League in 1892.
 After more than 70 years at various stadiums around the city, the club moved to its present home, Vale Park, in 1950.
 In early 1936, they had eliminated First Division champions Sunderland from the FA Cup.
 Another FA Cup success came in February 1988 when they eliminated seven-time winners Tottenham Hotspur from the competition.
 Promotion to the Second Division for the first time since the 1960s was secured in 1989, and Vale would spend nine of the next 11 years at this level.
 However, the club has been less successful since the turn of the 21st century, and suffered relegation to League Two – the fourth tier of the English league – in 2008.
 The club has seen an upturn in its fortunes as the club was promoted to League One in the 2012–13 season.
-In the 2016-17 season Port Vale were relegated back to League Two.
+In the 2016–17 season Port Vale were relegated back to League Two.

 West Bromwich Albion, Wolverhampton Wanderers and Walsall are also notable clubs based in the historic county boundaries.

 The county's other professional football team is Burton Albion, based in Burton upon Trent, who currently play in League One.

-The county has a number of non-league football clubs, including Tamworth, Stafford Rangers, Hednesford Town and Leek Town.
+The county has a number of non-league football clubs, including Tamworth, Stafford Rangers, Hednesford Town, Chasetown and Leek Town.